endgameinc/eql/README.md

 # Getting Started

-The EQL module current supports Python 2.7 and 3.5+.
+The EQL module requires Python 3.8 or higher.
 Assuming a supported Python version is installed, run the command:

 ```console
 $ pip install eql